 Frequently Asked Questions

 Many college students change their major during their college careers.
 Changing majors and transferring between departments is not unusual.
 You can find a list of academic advisors on the Registrar's Office website.
-Set-up a meeting with your new major's advisor to learn more.
+Set up a meeting with your new major's advisor to learn more.

 Current students can request to change their major through your MyMichiganTech.

-New incoming first year students who wish to change their major before arriving on campus can email Admissions, email@example.com.
+New incoming first-year students who wish to change their major before arriving on campus can email Admissions, firstname.lastname@example.org.
 They will be able to adjust your major for you.

 If you receive an error while registering for a course, read the error message closely.
 You can find information about common registration stoppers on the Registrar's Office website.
 You can contact your academic advisor for additional help!

 Make sure you talk with your advisor about your degree plan and how transfer courses could apply to your degree before you enroll in a course at another school.
 Be mindful of Michigan Tech's Graduation Residency Policy.
-Visit our Transer Services website to read related policies and agreements.
+Visit our Transfer Services website to read related policies and agreements.

 You can plan your transfer credits by using the Transfer Equivalency System.
 You can search by schools and subject.
 This lists only includes courses that other students have taken and transferred to Michigan Tech, so it will not include every course offered at the school!

-If you want to transfer a course that is not listed, then you will have to get a syllabus for that course (either from that school's website or by emailing the school/instructor to request one) to have it evaluate by Michigan Tech.
-Send a copy of the syllabus to firstname.lastname@example.org to have it evaluated.
+If you want to transfer a course that is not listed, then you will have to get a syllabus for that course (either from that school's website or by emailing the school/instructor to request one) to have it evaluated by Michigan Tech.
+Send a copy of the syllabus to email@example.com to have it evaluated.
 This process can take a few weeks, so plan ahead!